Chalk home page

 TransactionVolume AS transaction_volume

-FROM
+FROM UserTable

-You can use batch execution with PartiQL to retrieve multiple records in a single request via ChalkClient.query_bulk.
+You can also use batch execution with PartiQL to retrieve multiple records in a single request via ChalkClient.query_bulk.
 Batch execution is only supported for single table queries.